ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 technologies currently being deployed as well as new ones currently being designed by the IETF differ quite siginificanlty from the older VPN approach they are replacing in a number of ways.

-It is also work noting that one reason why the issues discussed in this document have been histrical operating issues with regard to VPNs is that largely VPNs have not been a pervasive way to stream video.
-First, many VPNs have not had very good or consistent throughput compared to the direct open Internet.
-Second, many video plaforms block or deny service to VPN connections due to the very common use of VPNs to bypass geofiltering restrictions.
+It is also worth noting that one reason why the issues discussed in this document have not been concerns with regard to VPNs is that largely VPNs have not been a pervasive way to stream video.
+First, many VPNs have not had very good or consistent throughput compared to the direct open Internet and so provide a poor viewing experience.
+Second, many video platforms block or deny service to VPN connections due to the very common use of VPNs to bypass geofiltering restrictions.

-Whatever the reason, it's work looking at how VPNs differ from the Network Overylays being discussed herein.
+Whatever the reason, it's work looking at how VPNs differ from the Network Overlays being discussed herein.

 ### VPNs typically:

 * (1) VPNs typically are detectable by both the video application and often by the streaming platform.
 * (2) VPNs typically work at the network layer of a device, resulting in a wide-range (if not all) transports
-*  and protocols from the devive flowing through the VPN
+*  and protocols from the device flowing through the VPN
 * (3) VPNs typically provide exception options allowing for exclusion from traversing via the VPN based on
 * various criteria such as application, destination IP address, application protocol etc.

 ### Network Overlays typically:

-* (1) Network Overlays are often undetectable by video applications or by the streaming plaform, when in use
+* (1) Network Overlays are often undetectable by video applications or by the streaming platform, when in use
 * (2) Network Overlays often only apply to specific application transports such as HTTP2/TCP or HTTP3/QUIC while not applying to HTTP2/TCP+TLS on the same device.
-* (3) Network Overlays often only apply to HTTP connections and do not support ICMP, non-http versions of DNS, NTP etc, and various tools used for network measurement, problem determination, and network manangement that are not http based.
+* (3) Network Overlays often only apply to HTTP connections and do not support ICMP, non-http versions of DNS, NTP etc, and various tools used for network measurement, problem determination, and network management that are not http based.
 + (4) Network Overlays do not expose to applications any means for the application to discover the policy changes the overlay will apply to the applications network connections.
 + (5) Network Overlays do not expose mechanisms or APIs for applications to interact with them such as getting or setting options.